 Let a(n) be the number of ways of expressing the integer n as an ordered sum of 1's and 2's.
 Let b(n) be the number of ways of expressing n as an ordered sum of integers greater than 1. (i) Calculate. . . .

 The knight's move on a chess board is 2 steps in one direction and one step in the other direction.
 Prove that a knight cannot visit every square on the board once and only (a tour) on a 2 by n board. . . .

-A 'doodle' is a closed intersecting curve drawn without taking pencil from paper.
+Draw a 'doodle' - a closed intersecting curve drawn without taking pencil from paper.
 What can you prove about the intersections?

-Find the sum and show that the one you give is the only
+This addition sum uses all ten digits 0, 1, 2...9 exactly once.
+Find the sum and show that the one you give is the only possibility.

 These formulae are often quoted, but rarely proved.
 In this article, we derive the formulae for the volumes of a square-based pyramid and a cone, using relatively simple mathematical concepts.